NephCure’s Proteinuria Resource Center

 What is Proteinuria? (pro-teen-yur-EE-uh)

-Proteinuria is the name used by medical professional’s when a large amount of protein, that should remain circulating in a person’s blood, is “spilled” into their urine and eliminated from the body.
+Proteinuria is the name used by medical professional’s when a large amount of protein or Albumin, that should remain circulating in a person’s blood, is “spilled” into their urine and eliminated from the body.
 Proteins are large molecules that our bodies need to function properly.
-Another name used to describe a lot of protein in the urine is albuminuria.
-There are different causes of proteinuria and some are more serious than others.
-Learn more
+Proteinuria can also be referred to as Albumiuria.
+If you have protein spilling into your urine, that indicates the kidneys filtering units are not functioning properly.
+High levels of protein in the urine is serious.
+A cause of the proteinuria must be found and the goal of treatment should be to stop or lower the amount of protein as soon as possible to prevent permanent kidney damage.

 What are the risk factors for Proteinuria?